-Mark Baker has been flying for more than 35 years, using airplanes for fun, commuting, and business.
-With more than 7,500 hours in the left seat and a commercial pilot certificate with single and multiengine land and seaplane ratings, rotorcraft rating, and type ratings in the Cessna Citation 500 and 525s, Mark’s favorite plane is a Piper Super Cub he’s owned for more than 25 years.
+Mark Baker has been flying for more than 40 years, using airplanes for fun, commuting, and business.
+With more than 10,000 hours in the left seat and a commercial pilot certificate with single and multiengine land and seaplane ratings, rotorcraft rating, and type ratings in the Cessna Citation 500 and 525s, as well as DC-3.
+Mark’s favorite plane is a Piper Super Cub he’s owned for more than 25 years.
 Before taking the helm at AOPA, Mark had a distinguished career in top leadership positions at companies including The Home Depot, Gander Mountain, and Orchard Supply Hardware.

 Jim is responsible for the implementation of AOPA’s political, legislative, and regulatory initiatives before Congress, federal agencies, and State Legislatures.